Survey Abandonment Guide: Causes, Impact & Solutions

 Make Your Surveys Engaging

-Boredom is one of the biggest survey abandonment reasons.
+Boredom is one of the biggest reasons for survey abandonment.
 Here’s what you can do to make them more engaging:

 • Use multiple question formats: Instead of asking all multiple-choice questions, mix it up by asking questions in different formats.